CookieJ4R/LIS/README.md

 * Scheduling system to schedule event for later execution (~accurate to the minute) with support for persistent events that survive a system reboot as well as a grace period system that enables critical persistent events to be executed even if their scheduled execution time has long passed after a system-outage.
 It also supports automatic re-scheduling based on a repetition policy (e.g. hourly or daily).
 * Weather data based on the provided longitude and latitude based on the Open-Weathermap API (updates every full hour)
 * Calendar integration by using ical files available via a URL.
+* Containerization for backend and Web-Frontend to make it runnable on a raspberry pi via docker compose.